swaldman/ens-talk/README.md

 You should be ready to go!

+### Check out the docs

+They are at www.sbt-ethereum.io.
+For the ENS-stuff specifically, try [here](https://www.sbt-ethereum.io/tasks/ens.html).

 ### Gimme Money

 If you need a bit of ETH to play with, add a comment to [this issue](https://github.com/swaldman/ens-talk/issues/1) with your _Ethereum_ address.